whalelinguni/WhaleLauncher/README.md

 3.

-4. Run the script using Python:
+4.

 ## Usage

-1. Place your `wll.cfg` file containing the configuration data in the same directory as `WhaleLauncher.py`.
+1. Place your `wll.cfg` file containing the configuration data in the same directory as `WhaleLauncher.exe`.
 2. Customize the configuration data in `wll.cfg` according to your requirements.
-3. Run `WhaleLauncher.py`, and the script will display the splash screen and launch the specified binary application.
+3. Run `WhaleLauncher.exe`, and the script will display the splash screen and launch the specified binary application.

 ## Configuration File (wll.cfg)